gvwilson/sensibleadventures/nardica/nardica.md

 but three of her could have stood side by side in the span of his shoulders.
-Strong white teeth gleamed against his black skin as he smiled, and the small silvery rectangle of tech set into his temple made him look like he had stepped out of one of the action movies that the two Mrs. Sandhus and their friends rented to customers they particularly liked.
+Strong white teeth gleamed against his black skin as he smiled, and the small silvery rectangle of tech set into his temple made him look like he had stepped out of one of the action games that the two Mrs. Sandhus and their friends discussed endlessly with customers they particularly liked.

 "Good morning, *sri*," Big Mrs. Sandhu said, bowing her head slightly.